Health Benefits FAQs

 10) Where can I change my beneficiary for my life insurance policy?

-You may download the life insurance beneficiary from the district website or come in to or contact the Benefits Office to have a form sent to you.
+You may download the life insurance beneficiary from the district website or contact benefits at (916) 643-9432 to speak with a Benefits Technician to have a form sent to you.

 11) Where can I find out all about my plan?

-Log on to BenefitBridge and the plan summaries are all there.
+Log on to http://www.benefitbridge.com/saccityusd and the plan summaries are all there.
 You can even compare plans side-by-side on BenefitBridge.
-The Benefits Office also has plan summaries for each plan, and every year at Open Enrollment you are sent a summary of your plan.
+The Benefits website also has plan summaries for each plan.

 1) When and how can I add or take off a dependent?